Emnolope/Human-pose-estimation-papers/README.md

 ### Season of paper

-**ACRONYM EVERY LETTER OF PAPER**🍒 Emoji descibing the calibre of paper
+**ACRONYM EVERY LETTER OF PAPER**📷📹🚪📦🍒 Emoji descibing the calibre of paper

 [The paper title](https://thepaper.url) (Month and Year of paper) [any code if present](https://theurltogetthe.code)

 `A short snarky 5th grader level description of the paper`

 - Time Dimension
-	- 📷 Single-Shot 	- 📹 Video/Real-Time
+	- 📷 Single-Shot
+	- 📹 Video/Real-Time
 - Spatial Dimensions
 	- 🚪 2D Models
 	- 📦 3D Models
+- Physics
+	- 🏋 Physics Ragdoll
+	- 🕺 Other type of parameterized body
+- Quality
+	- 🍒 Good paper
 	💯👌🍎🍒🌠⭐🌟☄💎✅☑✔

 ---